-• To provide data to allow assessment of the impact of emissions from underground mine ventilation shafts on populations of listed species and important populations of the Plains Rat at risk species through the monitoring and reporting of salt deposition rates.
+• To provide data to allow assessment of the impact of emissions from underground mine ventilation shafts on populations of listed species and habitat supporting important populations of the Plains Rat (Pseudomys australis) at risk species through the monitoring and reporting of salt deposition rates.

-- Records from background salt deposition monitoring jars at the edge of the SML against the background limit of 20mg/m2/day. - A statement of impacts to the Plains Rat.
+- Records from background salt deposition monitoring jars at the edge of the Special Mining Lease (SML) against the background limit of 20mg/m2/day. - A statement of impacts to the refuge habitat of the Plains Rat.